Artificial Intelligence in Prison Healthcare - Correctional News

 Virtual Reality and Avatar-Based Interventions

 Virtual reality (VR) has shown strong potential in prison rehabilitation and clinical psychology.
-Compassion-Focused Therapy combined with VR has reduced aggression and increased empathy among young male offenders (Finnish National Council for Crime Prevention, 2024).
+Preliminary findings suggest that combining Compassion-Focused Therapy with virtual reality (VR) has reduced aggressive behavior and increased empathy among young male offenders (Finnish Institute for Health and Welfare [THL], IMAGINE Project, 2025).
 VR- and avatar-based interventions (i.e., the use of digital or virtual representations of people — avatars — as active elements in the therapeutic process) also offer opportunities for skills training, stress management and well-being promotion.
 Outside correctional settings, a specific avatar therapy allows schizophrenia patients to externalize internal voices and rehearse social interactions safely (Craig et al., 2018).
 These approaches merge psychological insight with technological immersion, creating new pathways for behavioral change and mental well-being.

 Ethical and Legal Considerations